 Make sure that the mother is getting enough to eat.
 In order to be able to produce milk, she will need plenty of energy, i.e. food.
 The mother needs to have as much food at her disposal as possible (meaning feeding her as and when she wants it).
 The best thing to do is to switch the mother over to energy-rich food from as early on as two thirds of the way through the pregnancy.
 This will ensure that she is getting the appropriate food during the final stages of pregnancy and whilst nursing.
 An additional benefit is that as soon as the kittens start on solids, they can immediately start eating with their mother.

-At 7 weeks old, the average kitten is primarily eating solid food and no longer dependent on nursing.
+At 6-7 weeks old, the average kitten is primarily eating solid food and no longer dependent on nursing.
 The kittens can now gradually be accustomed to hard kibbles.
 Soak the kibbles in a little lukewarm water to start with, to make them a bit softer.
+We recommends Yarrah Grain-Free cat food for kittens aged 6 weeks and older.
+This grain-free kibble has a higher protein and fat content and supports your kitten in his or her growth.

 7 weeks is the statutory weaning age as of which kittens are allowed to be separated from their mother.
 The kittens will now also be capable of living without their mother.
-Our advice is to allow the kittens to be handed over to their new owner at 8-9 weeks old.
+Kittens can to be handed over to their new owner at 8-9 weeks old, but somewhat later is better.